Core concepts

 Reactive Promises

-JavaScript has a few ways of dealing with async, but by far the most common one is with promises.
+JavaScript has a few ways of dealing with async, but by far the most common one is with promises and async functions.
 Signalium extends promises to add reactivity to them in a declarative way, enabling functional programming patterns alongside traditional imperative ones.

 const response = await fetch(url);